Shotbow/fudawiki-files/kabufuda/games/kachi-kachi.md

 A third and final betting round follows, in the same way as the previous two.
 After this rounds, all remaining players proceed to *showdown*.

+>Across all three betting rounds, the total amount bet by a player cannot exceed the agreed-upon *maximum bet size.* If this total is reached, finish the current betting round and proceed imeediately to *showdown*.
+{.is-warning}
 ## Showdown
 Starting with the dealer (or closest player in order), each player reveals their cards.
 Hands are evaluated according to the *Hand Rankings* chart below.
 The winner of the hand collects the pot and becomes the dealer for the next hand.
 The winner of the hand also does not place an *ante* for the following hand.